alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 **Last, but not least:** use [next-gen](https://developers.google.com/web/tools/lighthouse/audits/webp) formats.
 For instance, the **WebP** (.webp) format is really under-estimated.
 In comparison to traditional _png_ or _jpg_ files, they are up to [25-34% smaller](https://developers.google.com/speed/webp), which is a huge gain.

 The only drawback is its [browser support](https://caniuse.com/#feat=webp): not supported in **IE** (who cares?😉) neither in **Safari**.

+#### JavaScript

+As much as I love JavaScript and its eco-system, I have to admit that it is getting more and more bloated.
+A good way to optimize the performance is to **limit** the JS bundle's size as much as you can.
+The bigger your JS bundle is, the longer it takes to the broswer to download it and parse it.

+Before using a [third-party module](https://www.npmjs.com/), always check if it's maintained actively and if its bundle's size match your size budget.
+You can use the awesome [Bundlephobia](https://bundlephobia.com/) site to check out the build's size of the library you want to use.
+For instance, if you're looking for a `HTTP client`, and the library you found weights `500 kb`, then you can pass to the next one.
+You **don't need** a 500kb-big library to handle Ajax requests on client side.

+Whenever you can, use a bundler that can [tree-shake](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) the JS dependencies of your project. **Tree-shaking** relies on `import/export` statements from **ES2015** and it brings a huge difference in terms of size in your final bundle.
+It will cut out any JS module not being used in the final build. [webpack](https://webpack.js.org/guides/tree-shaking/) & [rollup](https://rollupjs.org/) are two great bundlers that enable tree-shaking.

 #### DOM